carvel-dev/carvel/content/ytt/docs/v0.30.0/lang-ref-ytt-template.md

   key2: value2
 ```

-Notice that the argument to the `replace` function entirely replaces the `key-will-disapear` map item.
+Notice that the argument to the function entirely replaces the `_` map item.

 ##### Use a function instead of providing the item(s) inline
 ```yaml